How Navi Mumbai Airport Will Change Realty For Better

 On February 18, Prime Minister Narendra Modi laid the foundation stone for the first phase of the second airport in Mumbai, the Navi Mumbai International Airport, about 21 years after the plans to build it were conceived.

-In a recent development, the Navi Mumbai Airport Private Limited has announced that the airport will be designed by the celebrated Zaha Hadid Architects.
+The Navi Mumbai Airport Private Limited has said the airport will be designed by the celebrated Zaha Hadid Architects.
 The architect firm will design the Terminal 1 and the ATC Tower of the airport.
 The London-based architect firm was selected after a 12-week design competition, which witnessed international architect firms participating.
 This will be ZHA's first major project in the Indian sub-continent.

 What do we need to know about the airport?